-There are a number of forms of assault in the criminal law, including but not limited to simple assault, sexual assault, assault with a weapon and aggravated assault
+There are some forms of assault in the criminal law, including but not limited to simple assault, sexual assault, assault with a weapon and aggravated assault

 Assault is defined as the direct infliction of injury, force or violence upon a person.
 However, there can also be an assault even if there is no physical or actual contact with the victim.
 A threat to commit an unlawful act against the victim or an overt act that tends to produce in the mind of the victim a danger of an imminent character upon his person already constitutes the crime.